meliocool/sss-vision/README.md

 - **HTML CSS** = Basic is from brocode, and past projects with BNCC
 - **JavaScript** = AJAX tutorial from BNCC, and ChatGPT
 - **Neural Network stuff** = https://youtu.be/-rrxxpiZa00?si=h5BGQWerr0EDCQ31

-## I hope to further increase the efficiency of this project using TensorFlow in the future (if severe laziness don't get the better of me)

-## P.S I am NOT great with JavaScript and still struggles sometimes, i hope i can do some JS projects in the near future :D

 ## Thanks for reading!